AppsLab-sk/curriculum-2023-2024/3_rocnik/1_polrok/Ucebny_plan.md

   - **Hint**: Use async/await keywords and asynchronous versions of EF Core methods.
 - **Lessons**: Angular - Async Pipe, ASP.NET Core - Asynchronous Processing
 - **Acceptance criteria**: Async pipe is used in the Angular application.
 The ASP.NET Core application supports asynchronous processing.

+### Week 15: Testing and Optimizing API Calls (BONUS)

+- **Front-end problem**: Implement unit testing for your Angular components and services.
+  - **Hint**: Use Angular's testing framework and Jasmine to create and run tests for your components and services.
+- **Back-end problem**: Optimize your API calls.
+  - **Hint**: Use features like caching, compression, or batching to improve your API's performance.
+- **Lessons**: Angular - Testing, ASP.NET Core - Optimizing API Calls
+- **Acceptance criteria**: The application has unit tests for its components and services.
+API calls are optimized.

 ### Week 16: Recap, Evaluation, Retrospective, and Proposals for Future Projects